fbpx

 Mice & Rats

-Several baby mice huddle up together in a bed of wood shavings.
-Winter pest control blogRodents!
+Rodents!
 We’ve discussed them before, but now more than ever they are seeking warm shelter.
 (And they never quit producing offspring!)
-Able to squeeze through holes as small as 1/2” in diameter, it’s incredibly important to check your home for any and all entry points.
+Able to squeeze through holes as small as 1/2” in diameter, it’s incredibly important to check your home for any entry points.
 Remove or repair any water sources such as leaky pipes or water bowls for pets.
 Mice & rats are not only capable of doing physical damage, but they also spread diseases.
 Yuck!

 Cockroaches

-I don’t know about y’all, but I’m definitely not interested in sharing my home with cockroaches!
+I don’t know about y’all, but I’m not interested in sharing my home with cockroaches!
 It should come as no surprise that cockroaches can survive the winter in Texas considering some can survive a nuclear attack.
 These guys are exceptionally resilient, and, that characteristic combined with the warmth and food sources provided in your home, you can bet they’ll be moving in if you’re not taking any preventative measures.
-One of the most common ways cockroaches finds their way indoors during the winter months is by hitching a ride on firewood.
+One of the most common ways cockroaches find their way indoors during the winter months is by hitching a ride on firewood.
 Not only are cockroaches attracted to firewood, but so are mice and rats.
 Here are a few firewood storage tips to help minimize pests:

 Other helpful tips to prevent cockroaches from riding out winter in your home are to seal up food in airtight containers (including pet food), remove trash from your home quickly, and get rid of the water sources.